jaantollander/masters-thesis/content/30_monitoring.md

 ```

 Finally, the monitoring client composes a message of the data by listing the individual data structures and sends it to the ingest server via *Hypertext Transfer Protocol (HTTP)*.
+Our implementation used the *InfluxDB line protocol* for communication because we designed the code initially for InfluxDB.
+Due to the scaling problem, we use TimescaleDB and suggest using a more efficient line protocol for communication instead.

 ## Backfilling initial entries